skdejong/100DaysOfCode/log.md

 - We also learned about NoSQL from Couchbase at School of Code today.
 It was interesting to learn more about it.

 **Link(s) to work**: [Free Code Camp](https://www.freecodecamp.org/fcc1c4bc12a-0732-4d31-8cf5-256370ff73f5)

+## Day 37: 4 November 2022

+**Today's Progress**:
+- It was Hackathon Friday at School of Code.
+Our goal was to create testable code for end-to-end testing and API integration testing.
+We did our End-to-End testing using cypress.io.
+This included creating a SQL database in ElephantSQL.
+We did our API testing using jest and supertest.
+As part of that we wrote the code to test GET and POST.

+## Day 38: 6 November 2022

+**Today's Progress**:
+- Worked on the week 6 recap homework which was to test a full stack app.

+# Day 39: 7 November 2022

+**Today's Progress**:
+- This week at School of Code we are covering component-based thinking and frameworks.
+We are specifically focused on learning how to use React, a JavaScript library used for building advanced user interfaces with a component-based architecture approach.
+- Today we learned about how to create single-page React applications using Create React App.

+# Day 40: 8 November 2022

+**Today's Progress**:
+-  Solved a kata with my pairing partner this week by using JavaScript String split() and the Spread (...) operator.
+I worked on this particular kata with two different fellow programmers so it felt wonderful to finally solve it!
+-  At School of Code today we also learned and practiced coding using:
+    - JavaScript array methods such as map(), filter(), some(), every(), and sort().
+    - React components: creating, building and nesting components.

+# Day 41: 9 November 2022

+**Today's Progress**:
+-  Learned about React useState hooks: const [state, setState] = useState(initialState)

+# Day 42: 10 November 2022

+**Today's Progress**:
+- Learned about React lists and keys
+- Immutable updates to objects and arrays